lizaloraine/AlertGuard/README.md

 ### 4. **Firebase**
 Located in the `Firebase/` directory.
 Includes:
-- `firebase_config.json`: Configuration file for Firebase setup.
+- `google-services.json`: Configuration file for Firebase setup.
-- `DatabaseStructure.txt`: Details on the Firebase Realtime Database structure.
 - `README.md`: Instructions for setting up Firebase.
+Including the Database Structures.

 ---